A comprehensive resource highlighting the pros and cons of building an app in-house vs. outsourcing app development to a mobile app agency.

 For example, according to 500 Startups founder Dave McClure, the ideal startup team should have three types of people: hackers who can code, hustlers who can manage and understand the business, and designers who can lead and implement design.

-If you’re a larger company needing to build a scalable app, your team might consist of a larger group of talent.
+If you’re a larger company needing to build a scalable app, your team might consist of a larger group of talent that knows how to build an app.
 Some of the key roles you might want to look for include a product manager, app designer, iOS developer, quality assurance manager, user experience designer, user interface designer, API developer, Android developer and backend engineer.

 Talent is the most important (and most expensive) part of the app development process—whether an agency is paying the wages or you are.
 The success of your app may hinge on finding the right talent for your team.